-Mini-apps nearby.
 This is a feature for business mini-apps to show up in WeChat (under mini-apps nearby) when a user is in proximity to their business location.
 We test this category to check if an attacker will be able to add or modify the nearby points of interest of a mini-app.
-We found 4,918 mini-apps (13%) had this feature enabled (via nearbyPoi.getList); 2,927 (8%) mini-apps had configured some POIs, for which an attacker will be able to call the deletePOI and setShowStatus APIs to delete or change the visibility of the POIs, respectively.
-8,110 (22%) mini-apps (as opposed to business mini-apps).
+We found 4,918 mini-apps (13%) had this feature enabled (via nearbyPoi.getList); 2,927 (8%) mini-apps had configured some POIs, for which an attacker will be able to call the deletePoI and setShowStatus APIs to delete or change the visibility of the POIs, respectively.
+8,110 (22%) mini-apps returned an error stating that the mini-apps are personal mini-apps (as opposed to business mini-apps).
 For 23,397 (64%) mini-apps, the API returned an error stating that the nearby features are blocked.